-High-functioning anxiety and addiction is a common, frequently misdiagnosed pattern in which a high-achieving person uses alcohol, prescription stimulants, benzodiazepines, or cocaine to manage an underlying anxiety disorder that has never been properly treated.
+High-functioning anxiety paired with addiction is a common, frequently missed pattern in which a high-achieving person uses alcohol, prescription stimulants, benzodiazepines, or cocaine to manage an underlying anxiety disorder that has never been properly treated.
 The functioning hides the severity.
 The substance use becomes the mechanism that keeps the performance going, until it stops working.
 If you’re reading this trying to understand someone you love, that recognition is the first step, and a confidential assessment can help you understand what level of care they may actually need.

 What High-Functioning Anxiety Actually Looks Like

-The Performance Mask Why It Goes Undiagnosed
+Why the Performance Mask Keeps It Undiagnosed

 How Anxiety Drives High Achievement and Hides Behind It